Do Hydrangeas Come Back Year After Year?

 Most hydrangeas are hardy woody perennials that will return yearly after proper maintenance.
 But some types are less resilient.
 Without enough knowledge of hydrangea, you may have lost its reincarnation strength.

-But with keen attention to detail, you can harvest healthy hydrangea as I did, and shine your yard with colorful flowers.
-Also, you can choose a particular type of hydrangeas to have them return every year on time.
+But with keen attention to detail, you can harvest healthy hydrangea as I did, and brighten your yard with colorful flowers.
+Also, you can choose a particular type of hydrangea to have them return every year on time.

 Why Does Hydrangea Come Back Every Year?